 They are not the first to prolong totality in this way.
-The record for the longest duration of darkness is held by the supersonic Concorde that as a mere prototype in 1973 was chartered by a group of international scientists to streak across Africa at twice the speed of sound at an altitude of 55,000 feet.
-From that height the sky was black and the curvature of the Earth was clearly visible as was the shadow of the Moon beneath them.
-At a speed of almost 1300 miles per hour, the same as the speed of the Moon's shadow moving across the Earth, the Concorde stretched what was an exceptionally long seven minutes on the ground to an astounding 74 minutes of totality in the sky.
+The record for the longest duration of darkness is held by the supersonic Concorde, which as a mere prototype in 1973 was chartered by a group of international scientists to streak across Africa during an eclipse.
+From an altitude

-Older coronaphiles tell me that the 1970s was the decade when commercial eclipse chasing really began.
-The first public cruise ship chartered to see a total eclipse of the Sun occurred in 1972 (900 miles off the coast of New York in the western Atlantic) the same year as the release of the Carly Simon song, "You're So Vain" in which the un-named subject of the song flew "your Learjet up to Nova Scotia to see the total eclipse of the sun."
-The first commercial flight for amateur solar eclipse-chasers was an Ansett Airlines flight chartered out of Perth, Australia in 1974 where all the seats were removed from the left side of the plane so photographers could set up cameras and telescopes to look out the small windows.
+Older coronaphiles tell me that the 1970s was the decade when commercial eclipse-chasing really began.
+The first public cruise ship chartered to see a total eclipse of the Sun occurred in 1972 (nine hundred miles off the coast of New York in the western Atlantic), the same year as the release of the Carly Simon song "You're So Vain," in which the unnamed subject of the song flew his "Learjet up to Nova Scotia to see the total eclipse of the sun."
+The first commercial flight for amateur solar eclipse-chasers was an Ansett Airlines flight chartered out of Perth, Australia, in 1974: all the seats were removed from the left side of the plane so photographers could set up cameras and telescopes to look out the small windows.

-Public interest in eclipse chasing has gotten exponentially larger in the decades since.
-In 2001, Doug Duncan, an astronomer, educator, and long-time eclipse chaser planned to charter the Concorde to reproduce the extreme-duration 1973 eclipse but this time for members of the general public who could afford the cost.
-At \$10,000 a seat it was only marginally more expensive than a typical Concorde flight, but given the position of the Sun low in the sky, passengers would see totality perfectly framed in the Concorde's tiny windows for the entire hour and a half flight across the Atlantic.
+Public interest in eclipse-chasing has grown exponentially in the decades since.
+In 2001, Doug Duncan, an astronomer, educator, and longtime eclipse-chaser, planned to charter the Concorde to reproduce the extreme-duration 1973 eclipse, but this time for members of the general public who could afford the cost.
+At \$10,000 a seat, it was only marginally more expensive than a typical Concorde flight, but given the position of the Sun low in the sky, passengers would see totality perfectly framed in the Concorde's tiny windows for the entire hour-and-a-half flight across the Atlantic.
 Unfortunately, the Concorde that he was in the process of chartering was the one that crashed upon take-off in 2000, after which the fleet was grounded, never to fly again.

 Chartering cruise ships for eclipse-chasing was no less difficult.
 "They wouldn't give me the time of day for two years," Duncan told me when he tried to find a Mediterranean cruise line that was willing to alter course by a hundred miles to intersect totality off the Greek Islands in 2006.
 "Then finally, a year before the eclipse, they came back and said to me, 'We don't understand why, but a lot of people want to be on a ship going to where you want to go.
 So we'll let you have a third of our ship.
-Send us a non-refundable deposit of \$100,000 by the end of the month and it is yours.'"
-Duncan had to take all of his savings and another mortgage on his house, but he paid the deposit.
-"I ended up taking 402 people, I hired 10 astronomers to speak, and I ran a kids program for 50 people and all the kids were flying kites off the back of the cruise ship.
+Send us a nonrefundable deposit of \$100,000 by the end of the month and it is yours."
+Duncan had to take all of his savings and another mortgage on his house, but he paid the deposit and nearly filled the ship: "I ended up taking 402 people," he said.
+"I hired to astronomers to speak, and I ran a kids program for 50 people, and all the kids were flying kites off the back of the cruise ship.
 It was glorious."
-Today, every eclipse that crosses any sizeable body of water is almost guaranteed to pass over a cruise ship carrying an array of expert speakers for the crowds, including astronauts, astronomers, and scientific authors.
+Today, every eclipse that crosses any sizable body of water is almost guaranteed to pass over a cruise ship carrying an array of expert speakers for the crowds, including astronauts, astronomers, and scientific authors.
 In fact, there are nine ships in and around the Faroe Islands today for this eclipse.